The poem that got him into heaven

 Just a piece of metal, a broken one now

-but you are okay, you are okay.
+you are okay.
 Driving isn't

 always easy on Laundry Hill "but you are okay."